boahs/BoahsMD/src/posts/hello.md

 ### Cool right?

 The third, and final(so far) iteration is what you're looking at now.
-This'll be the first time I've actually bothered to write blog logs but I've been yearning for a while now to start posting, and conceptualizing the new things I learn somewhere, and I guess what better place would be my own little area?
+This'll be the first time I've actually bothered to write logs but I've been yearning for a while now to start posting, and conceptualizing the new things I learn somewhere, and I guess what better place would be my own little area?
 You might see 5-6 random problems I've solved on [codewars](https://www.codewars.com/users/boahs), or an article on React.
 It'll just depend on what I'm doing that given day!

 Now we'll go over some of the more interesting things I've integrated into the website.